Maximal Entanglement and Teleportation using an Arthurs-Kelly type Interaction for Qubits: Introduction

-Here we consider the Levine et al \cite{Levine} AK-type measurement interaction between a system qubit and three apparatus qubits such that the three (mutually non-commuting) spin components of the system qubit are tracked by mutually commuting spin components of the apparatus qubits .
-We (i) derive a joint measurement uncertainty relation , (ii) show that the interaction can give rise to maximal entanglement generation between an unknown system qubit and the apparatus, and (iii) utilise the maximal entanglement to devise a new protocol to teleport the unknown state of the system qubit.
+Here we consider the Levine et al \cite{Levine1989} AK type measurement interaction between a system qubit and three apparatus qubits such that the three (mutually non-commuting) spin components of the system qubit are tracked by mutually commuting spin components of the apparatus qubits.
+We first derive a joint measurement uncertainty relation in Sec. \ref{sec:uncertainty}, and then, in Sec. \ref{sec:entanglement}, show that the interaction can give rise to maximal entanglement generation between an unknown system qubit and the apparatus.
+In Sec. \ref{sec:tele} we outline a new protocol to transfer the unknown state of the system qubit using the maximally entangled state.
+The transferred quantum state could then be sent via a quantum channel, effectively acting as an alternate scheme of teleportation, which doesn't require EPR-sharing or Bell state measurements, and instead involves the AK type interaction and single particle spin measurements.
+In Sec. \ref{sec:conclusion} we conclude by discussing possible avenues towards experimental implementation of this result.